Rares-Muntean/ets2-navigation-gps/README.md

 ## Notes
 -   The `public/Tiles/` folder is **ignored in Git** to keep the repository size small.
 -   Make sure not to commit the tiles folder.
-You can add the following to `.gitignore` if it isn’t already **public/Tiles**
+You can add the following to `.gitignore` if it isn’t already: `public/Tiles`